microsoft/pycon/README.md

 Tune into our monthly [Python Pulse](https://youtube.com/playlist?list=PLj6YeMhvp2S4aIxuGH0NaGXQZlVUBsH3E) Series to get updated on the latest Python news and announcements around Microsoft!

+## Stay Connected with Microsoft - Microsoft .Source Newsletter
+Sign up for the [Microsoft.Source Newsletter](https://azure.microsoft.com/en-us/resources/join-the-azure-developer-community/)

+Get the latest articles, documentation, and events from Microsoft.Source—the curated monthly developer community newsletter.
+Learn about new technologies and find opportunities to connect with other developers online and locally.

+- Stay at the forefront of rapidly evolving technologies with resources that are relevant to your field, location, and areas of interest—including articles, GitHub repositories, and how-to guides.
+- Get notified about events—from local hacks, workshops, and training sessions to virtual meetups and global conferences.
+- Learn what you want, when you want, how you want.
+Resources include in-person hands-on workshops, free, interactive online training and sandbox environments.

 ## Code of Conduct